 BOOMWHACKERS® C Major Diatonic Scale Set are eight perfectly tuned percussion tubes that produce sound when sacked against a hard surface.
 Simply put, they rock!
 If your child loves music in general, this is a MUST TOY PICK.
 The color gradations provide an additional way to visualize the sequence of notes and an understanding of the spectrum.

 NABI Headphones are well-used in-between our homeschooling subjects.
 Music provides a great break to get our wiggles out and refocus.
 Interestingly, if C is having a harder time focusing, his headphones really help.
 The are excellent professional-quality kid headphones and my favorite features are their noise cancellation capabilities and kid volume control feature (very important!)
 BONUS: They are $50 cheaper here!

 MELISSA & DOUG MUSIC IN A BOX 10 piece set is chock-full of favorites guaranteed to bring hours of musical joy; all conveniently packed in a sturdy wooden storage case.
 Includes: Tambourine, Maracas, Clappers, Rhythm Sticks, Triangle, Cymbal.
 Ages 3+.

-RAINBOW SOUND BLOCKS are fun for all ages.
+Guidecraft Jr. Rainbow Block 20 Piece Set are fun for all ages.
 My little loves them as well as my older son.
-The 7-set colorful blocks are hollow and filled with beads that produce different tones.
-Great visual pick for those seeking sound and a fun way to work on developing stacking skills.
+The 20- piece set of colorful blocks are a great visual pick for those seeking a fun way to work on developing stacking skills.